 We’ve seen that investing means putting your money in appreciating or income generating assets.
 When you start investing, there are tons of different asset classes you might have heard of.
 Here, we’ll pick apart a few of them.

-Stocks, or shares, are a piece of ownership of a company.
+As said, stocks are used to divide ownership of a company.
 That is the case for publicly traded companies, but also for a lot of private companies.
 The difference between the two is that you cannot easily trade shares of private companies.
 Usually you have to go through the notary, whereas if you want to trade shares in a publicly listed company you can go through your favourite brokerage and buy or sell very easily.

 So stocks represent a tiny fraction of ownership of a company.
 Why would you want that?
 First of all, when investing in stocks you usually do so in the hope of growing your investment.
 As the company grows and makes more profit, it gets more valuable.
 That means that more investors want to own a piece of it, and since stock prices are the result of supply and demand, a higher demand means that the price goes up.